 You can start the project together then have each member go off and do their ‘homework.’

-Maybe play music from your destination on your favorite music streaming service to set the mood.
-Have a favorite meal or make a local dish to the destination.
+Play music from your destination on your favorite music streaming service to set the mood.
+Have a favorite meal or make a dish local to the destination.
 For example, make crêpes while you talk about your Paris trip.